Beprados/Network-Flow-Project/README.md

 # Network-Flow-Project
 Codes aimed at computational graph optimization design.
-Implements storage reduction technique through minimum spanning trees.
+Implements storage reduction technique through minimum spanning trees, first introduced at the Kang, Lee, Chin-Liang Chang and Shi-Kuo Chang article.
+In general, algorithms for constructing minimum spanning trees and locating their centroid are implemented.
+Data structures (namely, binary heap and disjoint set) are briefly explored in order to optimize the performance of the algorithms.
+Some experiments, all of a synthetic nature, are performed in order to shed light on aspects and methodologies not so clearly explored in the original article.